earthsteading/Commercial-Buildings/concrete.md

 # Concrete for commercial building structures

+## Standards
+ - AS1012 methods for testing concrete

 ## History
 Abridged history of cement heritage in Australia
  - Cement formulated by the Romans and Greeks was made of calcinated gypsum and limestone.
 Broken brick was embedded in pozzalanic (siliceous alumimnous) lime mortar and exposed to moisture and calcium hydroxide).
 Essentially, the 'cementatious matrix' consisted of lime putty mixed with brick dust or volcanic ash and water.